DiabloRex/nuc_processing/README.txt

 new update log:
 1. <NucProcess.py> bowtie2 build index: empty index when using .fa files. removed -c option.
 Icreased performance by removing -p and used multithreads option.
 2. <NucProcess.py> updated writing for gzip file when using -z
+3. <NucProcess.py> updated for parental analysis: -pm, and requires -vcf file to assign reads
+4. <NucProcess.py> added -mg: make genome mode for parental analysis, index genome -if, original -g is used for searching for RE sites. both are required.
-2. <NucSvg.py> removed deprecated toimage() function, replaced by PIL.Image.
+5. <NucSvg.py> removed deprecated toimage() function, replaced by PIL.Image.